 | Vidu Q3 | ~$0.04 to 0.08 | ~$0.40 to 0.80 | 30 to 60s | 1080p | 16s | No | Yes | Vidu API, aggregators |

 OpenAI has announced the Sora 2 Videos API shuts down on September 24, 2026.
-If you built on it, the practical migrations are Veo 3.1 (closest on quality plus native audio), Kling 3.0 (cheaper, faster) or an aggregator layer so the next deprecation is a config change instead of a rewrite.
-That last option is exactly why we're building this unified API.
+If you built on it, the practical migrations are Veo 3.1 (closest on quality plus native audio), Kling 3.0 (cheaper, faster) or an aggregation layer so the next deprecation is a config change instead of a rewrite.
+That last option is exactly why this unified API exists.

-Half the frustration with this market is vendors using one term for three different products.
-Route yourself first:
+Half the frustration in this market is vendors using one term for three different products.
+Route yourself first.

 Veo, Kling, Runway, Seedance, Wan, Hailuo.
 A prompt or a still image goes in, novel footage comes out.
 Priced per second of output.
 This page (and this API) is about these.